4 Top Adobe Reader Alternatives That Will Change How You Work

 • Price: free

-ILovePDF is an extra option for anyone who needs to edit, convert, or merge a PDF file without downloading a new program.
+ILovePDF is an additional option for anyone who needs to edit, convert, or merge a PDF file without needing to download a new program.
 Available through the browser, the site has over 20 tools to transform your files for free.

 Although not intended as a PDF reader, ILovePDF can also open and read the files through the browser during editing.
-The platform also has a desktop version, available for macOS and Windows, with an offline use option.
+The platform also features a desktop version, available for macOS and Windows, with an option for offline use.

 TAGGED: